calebsander/structure-bytes/README.md

 { abc: number | string, def: Map<string, Date> }
 */
 ````
-You can even add explicit `VALUE` generics to make the compiler check that your `Type` serializes the correct types of values.
+You can also add explicit `VALUE` generics to make the compiler check that your `Type` serializes the correct types of values.
 Many non-primitive types (e.g. `ArrayType`, `MapType`, `StructType`) can take either one or two generics.
-The first, `VALUE`, specifies the type of values the type can write.
+The first, `VALUE`, specifies the type of values the type can serialize.
-The second, `READ_VALUE`, specifies the type of values the type will read from written values and defaults to `VALUE` if omitted.
+The second, `READ_VALUE`, specifies the type of values the type will deserialize and defaults to `VALUE` if omitted.
+`READ_VALUE` must extend `VALUE`.
 Generally the two generics are the same, except in the case of numeric types (which write `number | string` but read `number`) and `OptionalType` (which writes `E | null | undefined` but reads `E | null`).
-`READ_VALUE` must be a subset of `VALUE`, so in most cases where you specify the generic it makes sense to restrict `VALUE` to the type of read values and let `READ_VALUE` default to `VALUE`.

 With `StructType`:
 ````typescript